Skimmeroni/Appunti/AI4ST/Matematica4AI/Geometry/Spectral.typ

   cases(1 "if" underline(v_(i)) = underline(v_(j)), 0 "otherwise") $

 By extension, an *orthogonal matrix* is a matrix whose rows/columns, considered as vectors, form an orthogonal set.
+In the same way, an *orthonormal matrix* is a matrix whose rows/columns, considered as vectors, form an orthonormal set.

 #lemma[
 	An orthogonal matrix has its inverse equal to its transposed.